 Oats.
 For this recipe, you'll need whole rolled or porridge oats.
 Instant oats are too powdery, and steel cut or pin head oats will be too chewy.
 If you want to make gluten free granola, make sure that you buy certified gluten free oats.
 Oats are naturally gluten free, but they can become contaminated during processing.
 Certified oats are processed separately to ensure that they are uncontaminated.

 Ground cinnamon.
-The cinnamon in this recipe is optional, but it does help to sweeten the granola further.
+The cinnamon in this recipe is optional, but cinnamon applesauce granola is delicious.
 Cinnamon also has health benefits and can help to keep blood sugar levels steady.
 You could use other spices if you prefer, such as mixed ground spice.

 Optional ingredients - nuts, seeds and dried fruit